smart-pix/smart-pixels-ml/docs/usage.md

 For loss function see [loss](api/loss.md).

 ## 5. Model Training
-If everything is setup correctly, the training should start and run seamlessly.
+If everything is set up correctly, the training should start and run seamlessly.
 For example:
 ```python
 model.fit(